-Innovative if a word often used to describe successful companies.
-Innovation drives media attention and fosters customer retention rate, which is why most companies strive to have it in their mission statement.
-It seeks to solve customer problems in a better and modern way, thus helping such companies edge the competition.
+Innovative is a word often used to describe successful companies.
+It drives media attention and fosters customer retention rate, which is why most companies strive to have it in their mission statement.
+It seeks to solve customer problems in a better and modern way and helping such companies edge the competition.
 One of the companies that's known for innovation is Apple.

 Here's what entrepreneurs had to say about the companies they admire for their innovation.

 For me, the company that's really nailed it in the innovation stakes is Netflix, for their commitment to developing audience insights and their skill in applying them to keep viewers on the platform.
 Netflix's personalization for each individual viewer is next level – even the thumbnails showcased for any given show will vary depending on the insights gathered – and this helps to boost brand loyalty and ensure that the competition doesn't even come close to taking a meaningful chunk of Netflix's market share.

 Thanks to John Moss, English Blinds!

 #2-The NBA, National Basketball Association

 Of all the sports leagues they seem to have built the strongest global brand with players coming from Africa, all over Eastern and Western Europe, Latin America, etc. They have expanded the All-Star Game to include slam dunk contests and a celebrity game, grew the summer league for the first and second year players and created a tournament in Las Vegas that many NBA stars attend, a former star Yao Ming now runs the China Basketball Association, they have a philanthropic arm called NBA Cares, they have a gaming division to leverage e-sports, they are basically killing it on every front staying relevant with old fans and grooming new ones too.
 They have taken what used to be a secondary American sport (behind football and baseball) and made it relevant and popular on a global stage.